neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

   * Inside pieces
   * Outlines with tabs with tabs to keep pieces attached to the board while it's cutting

+* _#RobertosTip_ Roberto Gallo, experiment with the design by fabricating scale models to find design errors.
+Repeat for at least four iterations to get the best results.

 ![](/assets/IMG_3860.JPG)

 _An example of setting up the file from Tom's walk through_

+* _#IsaacsTip_ Isaac Robles, check that all parts of the machining bed are leveled.

 * Put the stock on the sacrificial board on the machine.
 The surface should be clean and smooth